mantoni/licy.js/README.md

  - Fork the project on GitHub.
  - `npm install` will setup everything you need.
  - `make` lints the code with JSLint and runs all unit tests.
- - Use can also `make lint` or `make test` individually.
+ - You can also `make lint` or `make test` individually.

-Running the test cases in a browser instead of Node requires [nomo.js](https://github.com/mantoni/nomo.js).
+Running the test cases in a browser requires [nomo.js](https://github.com/mantoni/nomo.js).

  - Run `npm install -g nomo`
  - Run `nomo server` from within the project directory.